 Of course, cost is very important when choosing the best college.
 The same can be said for a school’s location, reputation, and yes, even its sports teams and social scene.
 But what makes a college the best for one student doesn’t necessarily make it right for another.
 That’s why Best Choice Schools put together this list of our 10 best tips for choosing the best college.
 As you work through this helpful checklist, remember: college should be a wonderful time in your life, and doing the proper research will ensure that it is just that!

+Don’t follow in the footsteps of anyone, including your parents!
 There are many reasons to choose a college.
 There are also many reasons NOT to choose a college.
 These don’t-do-it reasons include following a high school boyfriend or girlfriend, following a die-hard sports fandom, or following the legacy of a parent of grandparent.
 If you’re tempted to choose a college because you feel the need to follow some one or some thing, don’t!

 Picking the right college should be your choice, and based entirely on your own needs and interests, not someone else’s.
 A relationship that is meant to be will survive, it’s possible to root for more than one sports team, and we’re pretty sure your parents will find some room for a new bumper sticker on the back of the family car.

 2. Figure Out Your Priorities

 Before you even begin your search for the perfect college, you need to decide on your priorities for your college experience.
 Are academics first and foremost, or would you prefer less scholastic stress and more parties?
 Do you harbor dreams of being the coxswain of a collegiate rowing team?
 If so, you’ll want to limit your college search to the 39 colleges with rowing teams.
 Do you need a weekend hike in nature to help you focus and recharge?
 Then that urban college may not be the right fit.
 Know what you want and need from a college, and use those parameters to help you start a list of potential schools.